CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ## Considerations

-- When you upgrade to Cumulus Linux 5.6 from an earlier release, the switch overwrites any manual configuration you performed by editing files, such as changing the IP address, ports, TLS, or certificates.
-Any TLS and certificate related configurations.
 - Unlike the NVUE CLI, the NVUE API does not support configuring a plain text password for a user account; you must configure a hashed password for a user account with the NVUE API.
 - If you need to make multiple updates on the switch, NVIDIA recommends you use a root patch, which can make configuration changes with fewer round trips to the switch.
 Running many specific NVUE PATCH APIs to set or unset objects requires many round trips to the switch to set up the HTTP connection, transfer payload and responses, manage network utilization, and so on.